Sesame (Til) Seeds Health Benefits For Hair, In Pregnancy

 Therefore, products made with the hulls of sesame seeds will have more oxalates than one without.
 Normally, products labels do not indicate whether hulls have been removed or not.

 Products that made from unhulled seeds are darker and bitter than those without.
-A color check and taste enquiry should be made.
+A colour check and taste enquiry should be made.
 This issue of oxalates might be of concern to those who are supposed to avoid them due to health reasons.

 Hence, the mention.